-The Cacophony Project, a New Zealand based organisation, is using the latest technologies to lure, identify and eliminate invasive predators.
-This involved heat cameras, AI identification, sound lures and novel elimination tools.
+The Cacophony Project, a New Zealand based organisation, is using the latest technology to lure, identify and eliminate invasive predators.
+This involved heat cameras, AI identification, sound lures and novel tools to control invasive species.

 Grant Ryan, The Cacophony Project

 New Zealand is one of the worst places in the world for the number of species endangered or still in decline.
-This is because our native fauna did not evolve with predators and the introduced species continue to decimate local birds and insects.
+This is because New Zealand native fauna did not evolve with predators and introduced species can decimate the number and diversity of local birds and insects.

-The first part of the solution is a heat camera that can identify all introduced predators that are out there.
+The first part of the solution is a heat camera that can identify all introduced predators in the field.
 The most common tools used at the moment are tracking tunnels and chew cards.
 Even off the shelf tracking cameras are designed for pigs and deer rather than smaller faster mammals.

-To make the new camera much less labour intensive and useful, we have applied AI to identify rats, stoats, possums, cats, birds etc. This is the most sensitive tool around to see the predators and we know exactly when they turn up each night.
-Already we have over 95% accuracy so only 5% of footage need to be looked at manually.
+To make cameras labour-efficient and accurate, the team at the Cacophony project applies AI to identify animals to the species level (i.e. rats, stoats, possums, cats, birds).
+The team has developed the most sensitive tool to monitor introduced predators in New Zealand.
+Their cameras have over 95% accuracy so only 5% of footage need to be looked at manually.

-The opportunity it to use the AI to be able to rapidly test digital lures (social sounds) as we can apply big data tools to test lots of potential lures.
+Using artificial intelligence algorithms, the team is able to rapidly test digital lures (social sounds) and apply big data tools to test potential lures in the field.